Share:

 Flat Feet

 Flat feet can only be diagnosed with you standing in a weight-bearing position.
 It is described as a low or nonexistent arch profile.
 You can check your arch by wetting your feet and standing on a piece of paper or concrete ground.
 If the imprint of your foot is relatively the same width along the length of your foot, you likely have a flat foot.
-If you have flat feet, you are also likely to roll your feet towards your arches when you walk (ie you overpronate).
+If you have flat feet, you are also likely to roll your feet towards your arches when you walk (overpronation).

 What to look for: